b6syed/co370-final-project/README.md

 CO370 Fall 2024 Final Project

 demand.csv
-This file contains the demand parameters (Di) for each node:
+\nThis file contains the demand parameters (Di) for each node:
-node_id: Represents both demand nodes (Nd) and hospital nodes (H)
+\nnode_id: Represents both demand nodes (Nd) and hospital nodes (H)
-demand: The quantity needed at each location
+\ndemand: The quantity needed at each location
-Regular nodes (0-4) have positive demand values Hospital nodes (5-6) have zero demand as they are service points
+\nRegular nodes (0-4) have positive demand values
+\nHospital nodes (5-6) have zero demand as they are service points

 contractors.csv
 This file combines several parameters for each contractor (C):